alejandromaselli/ExamenFinalBD/README.md

 SELECT * FROM
 FROM appearances a
 INNER JOIN people p
-on a.playerID = p.playerID
+ON a.playerID = p.playerID
-inner join awardsplayers ap
+INNER join awardsplayers ap
-on p.playerID = ap.playerID
+ON p.playerID = ap.playerID
 INNER JOIN batting b
 ON ap.playerID = b.playerID
 WHERE a.teamID = 'BOS'